RENCI/apsviz-timeseriesdb-ingest/README.md

 mkdir -p /data/DataIngesting/DAILY_INGEST

+This does not have to be down when running on k8s.

 If you are running on you local machine also make sure you have downloaded the harvest files from the directory:

 /projects/ees/TDS/DataHarvesting/DAILY_HARVESTING/